 Do not expose to direct and long-term high temperatures or heat sources (including direct sunlight)

-Ensure damaged batteries are removed immediately from storage and production areas (store at a safe distance or in a fire-rated area until they are disposed of)
+Ensure damaged batteries are removed immediately from storage and production areas (store at a safe distance or in a fire-rated place until they are disposed of)

 We are happy to support you in selecting the best combination for your needs.
 For over 30 years, we have provided expert advice on the safe storage of hazardous goods and offer the highest levels of fire protection.

-Based on the proven technology of our hazardous substance cabinets, a powerful system was developed for the special hazard potential of storing lithium batteries.
-With double-sided fire protection, the SafeStore fulfills the increased requirements that in particular, property insurers place on the storage of lithium batteries.
+Based on the proven technology of our hazardous substance cabinets, a robust system was developed for the particular hazard potential of storing lithium batteries.
+With double-sided fire protection, the SafeStore fulfills the increased requirements that, in particular, property insurers place on the storage of lithium batteries.

-Two tried and tested sizes with three to six storage levels provide tailored capacity for smaller and larger amounts of medium-power batteries.
-Height-adjustable heavy duty grid floors (397 lbs load capacity) provide the necessary flexibility.
-A tested, liquid-tight spill tray (powder-coated sheet steel) is used to absorb any leaking sparks from burning batteries.
+Two tried and tested sizes with three to six storage levels provide tailored capacity for smaller and larger medium-power batteries.
+Height-adjustable heavy-duty grid floors (397 lbs load capacity) provide the necessary flexibility.
+A tested, liquid-tight spill tray (powder-coated sheet steel) absorbs any leaking sparks from burning batteries.

 Give us a call or fill out the form and we will get back to you as soon as possible.